shageenthsandrakumar/Project-Euler/problem_013/README.md

 ---

-## Solution 2: Naive Truncation (11 digits)
+## Solution 2: Complete Summation (Map Function)

 ### Approach

+- Parse all 100 fifty-digit numbers from the input string.
+- Use `map()` function to convert each number to an integer.
+- Compute their sum directly using Python's arbitrary-precision arithmetic.
+- Extract the first 10 digits by converting to string and slicing.
+- This is functionally identical to Solution 1 but uses a more functional programming style.

+**Reference:** The full Python implementation is available in [`solution_2.py`](solution_2.py).

+### Detailed Explanation

+- **Step 1: Parse Input**
+  - Split the multi-line string by newlines: `numbers.splitlines()`.
+  - Each line contains one 50-digit number as a string.

+- **Step 2: Convert Using Map**
+  - Use `map(int, numbers.splitlines())` to lazily convert each string to an integer.
+  - `map()` returns an iterator, making this memory-efficient.
+  - The conversion happens as the sum is computed.

+- **Step 3: Compute Sum**
+  - Pass the map object directly to `sum()`: `sum(map(int, numbers.splitlines()))`.
+  - Python handles arbitrary-precision arithmetic automatically.
+  - The sum is computed in a single pass through the data.

+- **Step 4: Extract First 10 Digits**
+  - Convert the sum to a string: `str(sum(...))`.
+  - Slice the first 10 characters: `str(sum(...))[:10]`.
+  - The result is a string containing the first 10 digits.

+- **Comparison to Solution 1:**
+  - **Solution 1:** Uses generator expression with explicit `for` syntax.
+  - **Solution 2:** Uses `map()` function, more functional programming style.
+  - Both compute the exact same result with the full 50-digit numbers.
+  - Performance is essentially identical.

+- **Efficiency:** Like Solution 1, this performs one full addition of 100 fifty-digit numbers.
+The use of `map()` provides a slight memory advantage by using lazy evaluation, though the difference is negligible for only 100 numbers.

+---

+## Solution 3: Truncation (11 digits)

+### Approach

 - Truncate each 50-digit number to its first 11 digits before summing.
-- Sum these truncated values.
+- Sum these truncated values using a generator expression.
 - Extract the first 10 digits from the result.
-- This approach is based on the intuition that trailing digits have minimal impact on the leading digits of the sum.
+- This approach is based on the mathematical proof that trailing digits have minimal impact on the leading digits of the sum.

-**Reference:** The full Python implementation is available in [`solution_2.py`](solution_2.py).
+**Reference:** The full Python implementation is available in [`solution_3.py`](solution_3.py).

 ### Detailed Explanation